Ask a Vet

 These foods are a problem in the long term too.
 If you give your dog highly fatty foods consistently over a long period of time, they are much more likely to get illnesses such as pancreatitis, diabetes and obesity.
 It’s usually best not to give your dog KFC fries.
 It’s a bad habit and it’s not good for their health.

-If all of this wasn’t enough already, you’ll be shocked by the calories.
+If all of this weren’t enough already, you’d be shocked by the calories.
 If you give your dog just one serving of KFC fries, that’s 58% of a French bulldog’s daily calorie intake – 365 calories!
 If you give your dog a large serving of KFC fries, that’s 480 calories.
 For a bulldog, that’s 77% of his daily calorie intake.
 It’s 27% of a labrador’s daily intake.
 Those are some pretty scary numbers if you’re trying to keep your dog healthy!

 Can I Give My Dog KFC Mashed Potatoes?